momentohq/public-dev-docs/docs/develop/api-reference/http-api.md

 ## Authentication

-For each connection, you will need a Momento API token generated via the [Momento console](https://console.gomomento.com/tokens) or a [token "vending machine" microservice you host](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine).
-Momento API tokens control access to the Momento services and can be set to expire and grant/restrict access to specific resources.
+For each connection, you will need a Momento auth token generated via the [Momento console](https://console.gomomento.com/tokens) or a [token "vending machine" microservice you host](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine).
+Momento auth tokens control access to the Momento services and can be set to expire and grant/restrict access to specific resources.

 ## Regions